Pelléas et Mélisande (opera): Performance history

 The Australian premiere was a student production at the Sydney Conservatorium of Music in June 1950, conducted by Eugene Goossens, with Renee Goossens (no relation) as Mélisande.
 The first professional staging in Australia was in June 1977, with the Victorian State Opera under Richard Divall.

 In December 1962 (for the Debussy birth centenary) the Opéra-Comique gave several performances conducted by Manuel Rosenthal and directed by Pierre Bertin using the original Jusseaume-Ronsin sets from the 1902 premiere production.
 Notable later productions include those with set designs by Jean Cocteau (first performed in Metz in 1963), and the 1969 Covent Garden production conducted by Pierre Boulez.
 Boulez's rejection of the tradition of Pelléas conducting caused controversy among critics who accused him of "Wagnerising" Debussy, to which Boulez responded that the work was indeed heavily influenced by Wagner's Parsifal.
+New York City Opera famously produced it in 1970, with Patricia Books conducted by Rudel and noted ...”had restored the opera’s “bloodedness.”
+"The new production by the New York City Opera is handsome and sensitive.
+It has a Barbizon feeling about it, coupled with an air of decadence."
 Boulez returned to conduct Pelléas in an acclaimed production by the German director Peter Stein for the Welsh National Opera in 1992.
 Modern productions have frequently re-imagined Maeterlinck's setting, often moving the time period to the present day or other time period; for instance, the 1985 Opéra National de Lyon production set the opera during the Edwardian era.
 This production was considered a launching point for French baritone François Le Roux, whom critics have called the "finest Pelléas of his generation."

 In 1983, Marius Constant compiled a 20-minute "Symphonie" based on the opera.